summerisgone/gitrecipe/README.rst

 `````

 *rev* option leaved for compatibility with ``zerokspot.recipe.git``.
-It is better to use *ref* parameter, because it corresponds Git terminology\
+It is better to use *ref* parameter, because it corresponds Git terminology

+Since 0.0.2 recipe do check existing repository while install and update.
+Repository origin url must be the same as given in **rev** option.
+Otherwise repository will be deleted and cloned again.

 About